TryHackMe - VulnNet: Active

 BloodHound Shortest Paths to Domain Admins

 This meant that a tool like SharpGPOAbuse could be used to add enterprise-security to the Administrators group.
-So I started a local python server that contained SharpGPOAbuse.exe:
+So I started a python web server that contained SharpGPOAbuse.exe:

 http server SharpGPOAbuse